yhagio/stock_price_predictor/report.md

 I can compare the actual MSE and RMSE score how effectively LSTM model predicts compared to simple Linear Regression model.
-Also, by visualizing the actual price and the prediction, it can be compared visuallly as well.
+Also, by visualizing the actual price and the prediction, it can be compared visually as well.